TheSecurityDev/openpilot-dependencies/README.md

 - `apt-get` updates its packages on a schedule we don't control
 - `apt-get` package versions don't match `brew` versions
 - `apt-get` doesn't come with Arch Linux
-- `apt-get` doesn't always have the exact package we need
-- `apt-get` packages are often bloated
+- `apt-get` packages come with more than we need, bloating our project footprint

 <!--
 this critically adds friction to adding dependencies to our project